History of WKTV in Timeline

 WKTV

-On December 1, 1949, WKTV was launched as Utica's first television station, operating on VHF channel 13.
-It became the 93rd television station in the United States and was affiliated with NBC, DuMont, ABC, and CBS.
+On December 1, 1949, WKTV launched as Utica's first television station on VHF channel 13, making Utica one of the smallest cities in the U.S. with a TV station.
+It was owned by Copper City Broadcasting and affiliated with NBC, DuMont, ABC, and CBS.

 1951: Dick Clark Joins WKTV